pedroposada/passpath/README.txt

 This module will only protect pages that are accessible to anonymous users.
 It will not have any effect on authenticated users.

-Has not effect on cached pages either.
+Has no effect on cached pages either.

 Sample use cases: